Molecular-Genetics-Laboratory/bard/README.md

 * A multi-fasta file containing the CDS sequences for each gene

 #### First run
-`bard` does not have any command-line options; using only a single configuration file instead.
+`bard` does not have any command-line options (except one, see below); using only a single configuration file instead.
 To create a configuration file, run the script without any arguments:

 ```shell
 ~$ python bard.py